Santorum: Anti-Semitism comes from pro-Palestinian, Muslim community

 Cuomo, however, took issue with Santorum's characterization of the menace, which has taken the form of numerous threats on Jewish Community Centers across the nation.

-"I don't know that that that's a fact by the way," Cuomo said. "[Y]ou have white haters historically ... who target the Jews in this country."
+"I don't know that that's a fact, by the way," Cuomo said. "[Y]ou have white haters historically ... who target the Jews in this country."

 "That's not what's going on on college campuses, Chris, white haters," replied Santorum.
-"Lets say the truth about this."
+"Let's say the truth about this."

-In all, 48 JCCs in 26 states and one Canadian province received nearly 60 bomb threats during January, according to the the Jewish Community Center association.
+In all, 48 JCCs in 26 states and one Canadian province received nearly 60 bomb threats during January, according to the the Jewish Community Center Association.
 Most were made in rapid succession on three days: January 9, 18 and 31.
 A number of JCCs, including Orlando's, received multiple threats.

 On Monday, another wave of bomb threats hit 11 JCCs across the country, bringing the total to 69 incidents targeting 54 JCCs in 27 states, according to the JCCA.